 How Can You Improve Your Search Results?

-eBay claims to be on the forefront of practical machine learning research and is working closely to improve user experience and product search.
+One of the biggest ecommerce stores, eBay claims to be on the forefront of practical machine learning research and is working closely to improve user experience and product search.
 Innovations like Microsoft Cortana also make it easier for people to conduct searches and discover products that best fit the intention of the query rather than just the words.

-Chatbots & Virtual Assistants
+3. Chatbots and Virtual Assistants

 How Can You Get a Hold of These Technologies?